microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 ## Detailed Design

 ### Requirements
-1. A cusotm data source can be used by multiple test cases.
+1. A custom data source can be used by multiple test cases.
 2. A test case can have multiple data sources.

 ### Proposed solution